↓

 On The Border of law and order

 1975 was a very good year for The Eagles.
 Matter of fact, on this date, March 1, of that year, their song “Best of My Love became the first of five hit songs off their “On The Border” album.
-And … Read the rest
+And … The rest of the story…

 Posted in music history | Tagged lyrics, music history